charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### THE CLASSES GROUPED IN LAYERS - clprolf AND THE THREE-TIER ARCHITECTURE

-In clprolf, there is a top abstraction layer, which is composed by the "abstraction" classes(or its equivalent "simu_real_world_obj"), and the "model_real_world_obj"(or "model") classes.
+In clprolf, there is a top abstraction layer, which is composed by the "abstraction" classes(or its equivalent "simu_real_obj"), and the "model_real_obj"(or "model") classes.
 Here we can meet the classes containing business code(the Business Logic Layer of the three-tier architecture), but not only.
 Every abstraction (or simulation) code is considered quite like business code.

 Then there is a technical layer, which is composed by the technical classes.
 Here, the computer is seen as an abstraction of a real-world worker.
 It is the "simu_comp_as_worker"(or "comp_as_worker") classes.
 Here we can find the classes as in the Data-Access Layer(DAL) and Presentation Layer of the three-tier architecture.
 In clprolf, we especially separate classes that contain technical code needed for the "abstraction" classes: display code, as well as data-access code.
 Everything that is not pure abstraction code should be put in a technical class.
 However, some software, for example parts of an operating system, is composed mainly by the technical layer, which can call the abstraction layer.

 ### THE ROLE OF OBJECTS

-In clprolf, we sort objects, in the same way we have controller objects, for example.
+Object roles are about the nature of an object.
+Clprolf uses only basic roles.
+This should be reduce the ambiguity of their definitions, but simplifiy the usage.
+The definition of the roles is quite intuitive.
+So the first nature of an object-oriented object, is to be an object.
+And then, in clprolf, it could be a simu_real_obj, or an agent, or for the technical objects, a worker_agent, or a comp_as_worker.
+Some object natures are the same than others, because we want to emphasize some aspects.

-And there are here only five roles in clprolf, simu_comp_as_worker(or comp_as_worker), simu_real_world_obj(or "abstraction"), model_real_world_obj(or "model"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice than some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
+There are here only five roles in clprolf, simu_comp_as_worker(or worker_agent, comp_as_worker), simu_real_world_obj(or "simu_real_obj", "simu_agent", "agent", "abstraction"), model_real_world_obj(or "model", "model_real_obj"), information and indef_obj: only code for computer, or pure code of simulation. clprolf is based on the fact that you can notice use agents to some objects in a system.
+And some objects emulate, or simulate, real-world objects, as an abstraction of the underlying data structure.
 Even in system programming, much abstractions of such objects are used, such as connections, streams, files or threads.
 Then, the other kind of objects could be objects for computational or technical tasks, where we want the computer to work for us with his resources, but not in a emulation goal.
-To being coherent, and not dependant of computer problems, we could abstract that, and do as if it could be algorithmic tasks given to a computer seen as a worker.
+We tell that it is as algorithmic tasks given to a computer seen as a worker.
+So the computer is quite like a worker agent.
 So the computational tasks emulate an algorithm for worker, as the computer needs a compilation to understand the algorithms.
-These roles of objects aims to help for make concrete the object oriented programming, and to help other programmers to read the existing code.
-It aims also to facilitate design choices, and easily separate responsabilities.
-It marks objects with clear concrete abstractions, and the simu_real_world_obj should be easier to use and write, in general.
+These roles of objects aims to help for make clearer the object oriented programming, and facilitate maintenance.
+It aims also to facilitate design choices, and responsabilities separation.
+The simu_real_obj(or equivalent) should be easier to use and write, in general.
-The ambition of the object is clearly indicated, and it adds information on the design intents of the developer.
+The vision and role of the object is clearly indicated, and it adds information on the design of the developer.

-Other roles could eventually have been candidate, but these roles are already covered by the five main roles.
-We don't want to have too much roles, for staying efficient and clear.
-There is a little difference too, in the way that in clprolf we don't mark 'class' the classes, and directly talk about objects.
-While we talk about a role, we couldn't add the information that it is a mold, and we can imagine directly the class as an object.
-It aims to facilitate abstractions, but of course the concepts about classes keep valuable in clprolf.
-Some people would perhaps use clprolf in classical simulation domains, but it is not restricted, in essence, in a kind of programming(though it could look like).
-The mindset should be quite easy to get for an object oriented programmer, though it doesn't refute object programming principles and vision.
-For a beginner, it should facilitate programming teaching. clprolf requires an object mindset and a desire to add helpful extra information on the used objects.
-We keep flexibility with "indef_obj"(indefinite object), like a traditional oo object.
+We keep flexibility with the optional "indef_obj"(indefinite object), like a traditional oo object.

+### "abstraction" OR "simu_real_obj" ?

+The two qualifiers are equivalent, in clprolf.
+An abstraction is a black box hiding details to achieve a functionaly, like a coffee machine is an abstraction even without computer science.
+So clprolf abstractions are always abstraction of something in the real-world.

+"simu_real_obj" is always a simulation object, emulating a real-world object.
+But the sense of real-world object is here very large, and includes abstract concepts, like a socket.
+The real-world object is here a concept.

+That said, it is recommended to use rather "abstraction" to represent the abstract ideas, like those used in the system abstractions, like a connection class.
+These classes are used only by the worker_agent classes.

+And then the "simu_real_obj" classes are rather reserved for simulating the concrete real-world objects, like a vehicle class but this is not an obligation.
+It's a matter of preference and sensibility!

 ### CLEARLY DEFINED WAY OF SEEING THINGS